Little Rock, AR

 Also, after the integration of schools with the “Little Rock Nine” at Central High School, the city would begin to build private and charter schools, mostly in West Little Rock.

-Most of the early black communities were on the East End and in the South End with today’s Dr. Martin Luther King Jr. Drive being the once racial dividing line that separated the black and white communities.
+As stated, most of the early black communities were on the East End and in the South End with today’s Dr. Martin Luther King Jr. Drive being the once racial dividing line that separated the black and white communities.

 The original black community of North Little Rock was east of I-30, with some of the first communities being areas like Dixie, followed by neighborhoods like Rose City.